jessicarush/javascript-notes/web_api_intersection_observer.md

 Be aware that your callback is executed on the main thread.
 It should operate as quickly as possible; if anything time-consuming needs to be done, use [`Window.requestIdleCallback()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback).

-Note that if you specified the `root` option, the target must be a descendant of the root element.
+> :warning: Note that if you specified the `root` option, the target must be a descendant of the root element.

+> :bookmark: There is a working demo of this in Coding/JavaScript/scripts/my_scripts/scroll-linked_events.